pagkly/Zed/Investopedia3/Statutory Reserves Definition.md

 ## Understanding Statutory Reserves

-The McCarran-Ferguson Act, passed by Congress in 1945, gave states the authority to regulate [insurance](https://www.investopedia.com/terms/i/insurance.asp) companies.
+The McCarran-Ferguson Act, passed by Congress in 1945, gave states the authority to regulate [[insurance]](https://www.investopedia.com/terms/i/insurance.asp) companies.
 To do business in a state, each insurer must be licensed by the state's insurance department and abide by its rules.
 Among those rules is how much money an insurer must keep in reserve to make sure that it will be able to pay its future claims.

-Insurance companies collect [insurance premiums](https://www.investopedia.com/terms/i/insurance-premium.asp) from their customers and then invest those premiums in their [general account](https://www.investopedia.com/terms/g/general-account.asp) to generate a [return on investment](https://www.investopedia.com/terms/r/returnoninvestment.asp) (ROI).
+Insurance companies collect [[insurance premiums]](https://www.investopedia.com/terms/i/insurance-premium.asp) from their customers and then invest those premiums in their [[general account]](https://www.investopedia.com/terms/g/general-account.asp) to generate a [[return on investment]](https://www.investopedia.com/terms/r/returnoninvestment.asp) (ROI).
 In theory, insurers might be tempted to invest a very large fraction of the premiums they collect in order to maximize their return.
 However, doing so could leave them with insufficient cash on hand to satisfy the claims made by their customers.

-To prevent this from happening, state insurance regulators enforce minimum levels of [liquidity](https://www.investopedia.com/terms/l/liquidity.asp) that insurance companies must maintain.
-These statutory reserves can either be held in cash, or in [readily marketable securities](https://www.investopedia.com/terms/m/marketablesecurities.asp) that can be converted into cash reliably and on short notice.
+To prevent this from happening, state insurance regulators enforce minimum levels of [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp) that insurance companies must maintain.
+These statutory reserves can either be held in cash, or in [[readily marketable securities]](https://www.investopedia.com/terms/m/marketablesecurities.asp) that can be converted into cash reliably and on short notice.

-Statutory reserves apply to a range of insurance products, including [life insurance](https://www.investopedia.com/terms/l/lifeinsurance.asp), health insurance, property and casualty insurance, long-term care insurance, and [annuity contracts](https://www.investopedia.com/terms/a/annuitycontract.asp).
+Statutory reserves apply to a range of insurance products, including [[life insurance]](https://www.investopedia.com/terms/l/lifeinsurance.asp), health insurance, property and casualty insurance, long-term care insurance, and [[annuity contracts]](https://www.investopedia.com/terms/a/annuitycontract.asp).
 The requirements can vary from one state to another and according to the type of insurance product.

 ## Statutory Reserves Methods